dkwdaft/newcasle-puppetry-fest-hand/README.md

 ![](src/read-me/imgs/card_hand_Pic_1.jpg)
 ![](src/read-me/imgs/card_hand_pic_2.jpg)

-It had a BBC micro:bit wirt code written in Microsoft make code to Record how much force is exerted on the hand to shake it for a proof of concept.
+It had a BBC micro:bit with code written in Microsoft make code to Record how much force is exerted on the hand to shake it for a proof of concept.

 ![](src/read-me/imgs/mmc-c.jpg)